Invariant Hochschild cohomology of smooth functions: Hochschild cohomology

 \section{Hochschild cohomology}

-We begin by recalling some basic definitions about the Hochschild complex and its cohomology.\\ Throughout this paper, we fix some field $\mathbb{K}$, an associative $\mathbb{K}$-algebra $\As$ and an $\As$-bimodule $\N$.
+We begin by recalling some basic definitions about the Hochschild complex and its cohomology.
+Throughout the next sections, we fix some field $\mathbb{K}$, an associative $\mathbb{K}$-algebra $\As$ and an $\As$-bimodule $\N$.
 While we want to keep the definitions general for now, our main results will concern the smooth functions $C^\infty(M) = \As = \N$ on a smooth manifold $M$ and $\mathbb{K} = \mathbb{R}$ or $\mathbb{C}$.

 \begin{definition}[Hochschild complex] Define the \emph{space of Hoch\-schild co\-chains} via

 Define the \emph{Hochschild (co-)differential} $\delta : \HC^\bullet(\As,\N) \to \HC^{\bullet + 1}(\As,\N)$ for elements $\phi \in \HC^n(\As,\N)$ via